dnet-team/dnet-basic-aggregator/README.md

 ## Testing on local machine:
 The D-Net Software is developed in Java using Maven.
 You can try out the D-Net web app on your local machine with the tomcat7 plugin, provided you are also running a mongodb and a solr server on localhost that are listening to the relative standard ports.
+Please note that the solr client used in D-Net needs to interact with the zookeeper server.
+For simplicity we suggest to use the embedded zookepper instance provided within the solr distribution.
+By default solr listens on the 8983 port and its embedded zookeeper server on the 9983 port.
 To override properties, you can modify <code>dnet-minimal-container/src/main/resources/eu/dnetlib/cnr-site.properties</code>.
 Please check the Section D-Net Configuration and the PROPERTIES.md file for more information about D-Net properties.

 ```